 I have not always had a lot of feelings about Courtney Love.
 Let’s just be blunt and honest: I first learned about her because I was a Nirvana fan and she was Kurt Cobain’s wife.
 I was dimly aware of Hole – bear in mind at this time (1992) the only music magazine I read was Circus, and I got the rest of my music news from MTV, and then mostly from Headbanger’s Ball — but I didn’t have any particular opinions about her or their music.
 Following the release of Celebrity Skin in 1998, I would develop an appreciation for their sound, though even then I only really listened to the title track, and that on the radio.
 I always meant to buy the record, but never quite got there.

-Getting back to Nirvana for just a minute: I can tell you where I was, when I got the … Continue reading
+Getting back to Nirvana for just a minute: I can tell you where I was, when I … Continue reading

 This week, Jennifer hangs out with familiar friends: loud guitars.